One Hundred and One Dalmatians: Character animation

 Marc Davis was the sole animator on Cruella De Vil.
-During production, Davis claimed her character was partly inspired by Bette Davis (no relation), Rosalind Russell, and Tallulah Bankhead.
+During production, Davis said her character was partly inspired by Bette Davis (no relation), Rosalind Russell, and Tallulah Bankhead.
 He took further influence from her voice actress, Betty Lou Gerson, whose cheekbones he added to the character.
 He later complimented, "[t]hat [her] voice was the greatest thing I've ever had a chance to work with.
 A voice like Betty Lou's gives you something to do.
 You get a performance going there, and if you don't take advantage of it, you're off your rocker".
 While her hair coloring originated from the illustrations in the novel, Davis found its disheveled style by looking "through old magazines for hairdos from 1940 till now".
 Her coat was exaggerated to match her oversized personality, and the lining was red because "there's a devil image involved".

 As with the previous Disney films, the actors provided live-action reference as an aid to the animators before the animation process begun.
 By January 1959, Mary Wickes, who had played the maid Katie in The Mickey Mouse Club serial Annette, was hired as a model for Cruella De Vil.
 The live-action reference for Nanny was provided by both Don Barclay and Barbara Luddy, who had voiced Lady in Lady and the Tramp (1955) and Merryweather in Sleeping Beauty (1959).
 Helene Stanley – who had been a model for the titular character in Cinderella (1950) and Princess Aurora in Sleeping Beauty (1959) – performed the live-action reference for Anita.